 On the eve of the recent resignation of Finance Minister Alexei Kudrin, President Dmitry Medvedev once again stressed that defense spending was, is and will be a priority, and that any attempts to reduce them are unacceptable.
 At first glance, the statement of the president and his firm position (so rarely, by the way, demonstrated by Medvedev) can only be applauded, because, perhaps, for the first time in recent years, the head of state, judging by his statements, has so seriously bothered with the problems of Russian Armed Forces.

-But does it mean (or rather, does it guarantee) the presidential statement that the Russian army and navy receive all the necessary armaments that they have been deprived of for many years due to chronic underfunding of the defense industry?
-Does this mean that our long-suffering MIC can now breathe, as they say, with full breasts?
+But does (or rather, guarantee) the statement of the president mean receipt by the Russian army and fleet all the necessary weapons that they have been deprived of for many years due to chronic underfunding of the defense industry?
+Does this mean that our long-suffering military-industrial complex can now breathe deeply, as they say?
 Formally, yes.
-After all, the president quite clearly defined the funding priorities.
+After all, the president quite clearly defined funding priorities.
 But what happens in real life?

 I do not want to engage in forecasts, but most likely, this is what will turn out.
 Just a couple of weeks ago, the Chief of the General Staff of the Armed Forces of the Russian Federation, Army General Nikolai Makarov, did not regret giving warm words to the French Caesar self-propelled artillery.
 The Chief of the General Staff was impressed by the firing range of the French gun (42 km) and the time of bringing the gun into combat readiness (about a minute).
 The Russian ACS Msta-S does not possess such characteristics, which caused the general’s displeasure.
 However, this time the Russian gunsmiths worked not just quickly, but lightning-fast, saying the other day that they were ready to upgrade the Msta, after which its range of fire would grow from 29 to 41 km.
 This will be possible after equipping the SAU with a new, longer barrel.
 Plus, NPO Mashinostroitel developed 8 projectiles for Msta, including projectiles with programmable and radar fuses.
 But ... the fact is that the Ministry of Defense is not ready to purchase them before 2015-2017, explaining its reluctance by the fact that artillery depots are filled with shells fired during the Soviet era.
 Moreover, shells are stored in warehouses from the times of World War II, which, due to their characteristics, do not at all correspond to modern standards.
 Thus, the shells of the same party can have different weights, which makes it almost impossible to accurately calculate the firing of the Msta digital guidance system.
 Because of this, the dispersion of shells at maximum range for this type of ammunition (19 km) ranges from 50 to 100 m, while in the USA and Europe the dispersion tolerance when shooting at 40 km (!)
 Is from 10 to 30 m According to representatives of the Ministry of Defense, the purchase of new projectiles can be started only after the old projectiles are disposed of, for which, of course, money is also needed.